awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baselines.md

 Keep the following in mind when you create a patch baseline:
 + Patch Manager provides one predefined patch baseline for each supported operating system\.
 These predefined patch baselines are used as the default patch baselines for each operating system type unless you create your own patch baseline and designate it as the default for the corresponding operating system type\.
 **Note**
 For Windows Server, three predefined patch baselines are provided\.
 The patch baselines `AWS-DefaultPatchBaseline` and `AWS-WindowsPredefinedPatchBaseline-OS` support only operating system updates on the Windows operating system itself\. `AWS-DefaultPatchBaseline` is used as the default patch baseline for Windows Server instances unless you specify a different patch baseline\.
 The configuration settings in these two patch baselines are the same\.
 The newer of the two, `AWS-WindowsPredefinedPatchBaseline-OS`, was created to distinguish it from the third predefined patch baseline for Windows Server\.
-That patch baseline, `AWS-WindowsPredefinedPatchBaseline-OS-Applications`, can be used to apply patches to both the Windows Server operating system and supported Microsoft applications\.
+That patch baseline, `AWS-WindowsPredefinedPatchBaseline-OS-Applications`, can be used to apply patches to both the Windows Server operating system and supported applications released by Microsoft\.
 + For on\-premises servers and virtual machines \(VMs\), Patch Manager attempts to use your custom default patch baseline\.
 If no custom default patch baseline exists, the system uses the predefined patch baseline for the corresponding operating system\.
 + If a patch is listed as both approved and rejected in the same patch baseline, the patch is rejected\.
 + An instance can have only one patch baseline defined for it\.